newmonade/foo.cd/ReadMe.md

 Presentation
 =============

-A simple audio player based on Qt, GStreamer and Python.
+A simple audio player based on Python, Qt, GStreamer and TagLib.
 Functionalities include customizable tree view, playlist view, global shortcuts, remote control, and web radio.
+The GUI is freely - and mostly - inspired by foobar2000 default interface.

 <!---